Biden-Harris Administration and EPA Announce Delivery of Historic Water Infrastructure BIL Funding to Delaware | US EPA

 |

 PHILADELPHIA (Sept.
-16, 2022) – The U.S. Environmental Protection Agency (EPA) awarded $75.8 million Bipartisan Infrastructure Law funding to Delaware today for water infrastructure improvements.
-EPA awarded seven grants to Delaware for infrastructure projects in local communities that protect public health and restore water quality.
+21, 2022) – The U.S. Environmental Protection Agency (EPA) awarded $63 million Bipartisan Infrastructure Law (BIL) funding to Delaware today for water infrastructure improvements in local communities that protect public health and restore water quality.

 “All communities need access to clean, reliable, safe water,” said EPA Administrator Michael S. Regan.
 “Thanks to President Biden’s leadership and the resources from the historic Bipartisan Infrastructure Law, we are repairing aging water infrastructure, replacing lead service lines, cleaning up contaminants, and making our communities more resilient in the face of floods and climate impacts.”